 - Retailers generally offer maintenance and support.
 But this can be expensive - and the quality can vary.

-8.3 Buying direct from the manufacturer can be a good idea if you know exactly what you want and don't need advice.
+6.3 Buying direct from the manufacturer is good if you know exactly what you want.

 - Orders can be placed over the phone or the internet.